 The Questionnaire was originally consisted of 42 items.
 A try out test to test the reliability of the questionnaire was conducted prior the data collecting sequences.
 SPSS 15 was used to see the reliability coefficient of the questionnaire.
 14 items were dropped from the questionnaire in order to get more reliable set of questions in the questionnaire.

 The questionnaire has 4 options in each question.
 It consists of positive and negative wordings.
 The positive wordings are written in bold form.
-The scoring system used was as follow:

 • Positive wording : a = 1, b = 2, c = 3, d = 4